Landtag of Brandenburg: Elections

 Elections to the Landtag use a hybrid system whereby the 44 electoral districts return one member each in first-past-the-post votes, and 44 seats are elected by party-list proportional representation.
 Every German citizen who has been habitually resident in Brandenburg for at least one month prior to the election is entitled to vote.

 Each elector has two votes, one for the individual representative of their electoral district and the other for a party list.
-The proportionally allocated seats are distribruted proportionally based on votes across the state to all parties or political unions on the list that received at least 5% of the vote in a constituency or who have won one or more directly elected seats.
+The proportionally allocated seats are distributed proportionally based on votes across the state to all parties or political unions on the list that received at least 5% of the vote in a constituency or who have won one or more directly elected seats.

 Candidates are required to be over 18 years old, be a citizen of Germany and have lived in the state of Brandenburg for 3 months.

 Elections are held every five years, on a Sunday or public holiday between 57 and 60 months after the start of the first legislative period after the previous election.

-The most recent election was held on 1 September 2019 and the next elections will be held in 2024.
+The most recent election was held on 22 September 2024 and the next elections will likely be held in 2029.
 The legislature may be dissolved sooner by a two thirds majority vote, if this happens new elections must be held within 70 days.